Fhy40/clarionCRM/README.md

 # clarionCRM
 A simple CRM written in python flask to help manage networking opportunites.
 Starting off small but hoping to add more features.

+<h2>Learning Goals</h2>

+* Writing a backend
+* Learning some simple UI tricks with CSS
+* Writing my own auth
+* Releasing a project that other people are easily able to install

 <h2>Current Features:</h2>

 * Adding contact cards ✅